 Using a VPN also helps you to protect your connection from getting hacked by outside parties.
 It even makes it more convenient to connect to public networks when you can’t access your Google Fiber connection.
 Subscribing to a VPN also allows you to hide and change your connection.
 This, in turn, makes it possible to access geo-restricted sites and channels.
 That means you can access foreign channels directly from home since a VPN helps you get around their geo-blocks.

 Finding the right VPN service to subscribe to can sometimes be a hurdle; especially if you’ve never really heard about VPNs before.

-To help you work around this issue, we’ve put together a short list of providers that offer the best kind of service.
-Here’s our list of the best VPNs for Google Fibre.
+To help you work around this issue, we’ve put together a shortlist of providers that offer the best kind of service.
+Here’s our list of the best VPNs for Google Fiber.

 NordVPN is the third provider we’re going to look at in this review.
 The service has a network coverage spanning over 4000 servers in more than 60 countries.
 NordVPN operates from its headquarters in Panama.
 This is because the region is not subject to any forms of data regulation.
 The service also offers 256 bit AES encryption and is able to spread it out through its support of up to 6 devices.
 NordVPN is also well known for its Double VPN encryption protocol where user data is routed through two servers instead of one; hence doubling the level of encryption.